“Stand firm. God didn’t bring us this far and then forget our names.” Bob Goff

-The book A Wind in the Door by Madeline L’Engle is the second in the Wrinkle in Time series.
-It was written for children, but the cosmic wisdom of L’Engles words have fed my soul more than anything I have read in some time.
-I know some people are opposed to L’Engle’s political and scientific views which are woven into her literature.
+A Wind in the Door is the second in the Wrinkle in Time series.
+Though written for children, the cosmic wisdom of L’Engle’s words have fed my soul more than anything I have read in some time.
+I know some people who are opposed to L’Engle’s political and scientific views which are woven into her literature.
 In fact, A Wrinkle in Time, often landed itself on the banned book list, criticized for the intertwining of science and religion.
+All the more reason to pick the title up and see what the commotion is all about.
 But I am not squeamish about the way she suggests real and non-magical ways with which the universe can be explained.
 All of this world, she seems to imply, formed by the hands of the Premiere Scientist, the author of all of the mechanisms which catapult life into it’s combusting and somehow synchronized rhythms.
 In my mind, science and religion are one.
 My faith does not become twitchy at the prospect of cosmic explanations.
 My soul becomes alive at the wonders of a God so incalculable as to create enduring life.
-This book makes me think of long hours discussing the cosmos, theology, and the beautiful science of God with my father.
+This book makes me think of the long hours I used to spend discussing the cosmos, theology, and the beautiful science of God with my father.
+It felt like home.

-The scientific elements of this book are comforting to me and I love them but it is the idea of “being named” that so affected me.
+I digress.
+The scientific elements of this book are comforting to me and I love them, but it is the idea of “being named” that so affected me.

-In A Wind in the Door, there is a character named Meg who is met with a mind bending problem that she has to solve.
+In A Wind in the Door, there is a character named Meg who is met with a mind bending problem which she has to solve.
 Her little brother’s life hangs in the balance.
 One of her first tasks is to name a man whom she loathed more than anyone else.
 She was given the job of giving him a name, and it was supremely vital to the success of her mission, to know this man and see him as God sees him and to use that “knowing” of him to name him.
-He is, after all, so miserably unpleasant because he does not yet have a name, not really, and he despises himself and has become despicable.
+He is, after all, so miserably unpleasant because he does not yet have a name, not really.
+As, even he, despises himself he has become more despicable to others in a spiral of self-loathing and other loathing.

 “If someone knows who he is, really knows, then he doesn’t need to hate.
 That’s why we still need”